-Regarding revenue disbursed by OASL to District Assemblies, the information is available at OASL but funds spent by District Assemblies on development projects can only be assessed from the Administrative Districts and it’s not immediately available
+Regarding revenue disbursed by OASL to District Assemblies, the information is available at OASL but funds spent by District Assemblies on development projects can only be assessed from the administrative districts and it’s not immediately available.

 The objectives of the survey were to collect data on livelihoods (household income), verify SRA implementation- that is revenue from SRA paid by timber right holders and revenue received by the beneficiary communities as well as revenue disbursed by OASL to District Assemblies- and the amount spent by District Assemblies on development projects.
 The survey also aimed at collecting data on the number of registered employees in the formal timber industry in the FWDs, domestic timber prices and volume of illegal timber from the informal forest sector as well as collect data on the impact of the VPA deliberative process.

 In terms of the survey design, the 2010 Population and Housing Census Sampling Frame from the Ghana Statistical Service was used.
 The sampling frame is simply demarcating the country into small parts called Enumeration Areas (EAs) for ease of collecting information.
 Two hundred and eighty-nine (289) EAs were identified from these 4 FWDs out of which a sample of 80 EAs was selected.
 The Ghana Census of Agriculture household lists for these 80 EAs were then collected from the Ghana Statistical Service (GSS).
-For each EA, 12 Households were selected and it is from these households that data was collect.
+For each EA, 12 households were selected and it is from these households that data was collected.

-The 20 data collectors were divided into 5 teams, each made up of 3 Interviewers and a supervisor.
+The 20 data collectors were divided into 5 teams, each made up of 3 interviewers and a supervisor.
 Each person administered 3 livelihood questionnaires per day in face-to-face interviews in the local language.
 The supervisors supervised and reviewed the work of their team, ensuring completeness and consistency of data, correcting errors in the field, and carrying out call-backs to maximize response rate.